streamlink/streamlink/docs/developing.rst

    Check the git log for recently added or modified plugins to help you get an overview of what's needed to properly implement a plugin.
 A complete guide is currently not available.

-   Each plugin class requires at least one ``pluginmatcher`` decorator which defines the URL regex and matching priority.
+   Each plugin class requires at least one ``pluginmatcher`` decorator which defines the URL regex, matching priority and an optional name.

    Plugins need to implement the ``_get_streams()`` method which either returns a list of ``Stream`` instances or which yields
    ``Stream`` instances. ``Stream`` is the base class of ``HTTPStream``, ``HLSStream`` and ``DASHStream``.